darryncampbell/DataWedge-GettingStarted-Samples/README.md

 ![DataWedge](https://raw.githubusercontent.com/darryncampbell/DataWedge-GettingStarted-Samples/master/screenshots/dw_profiles.jpg)

 > The profiles are being created using the DataWedge [SET_CONFIG API](https://techdocs.zebra.com/datawedge/latest/guide/api/setconfig/) which will not be covered in this guide but has been done to make it easier to get up and running with these samples.
+Other techniques exist to [mass deploy DataWedge configurations](https://techdocs.zebra.com/datawedge/latest/guide/settings/#massdeployment).

 ## Listening for Scan Data

 DataWedge is very flexible how scan data is returned to your application; you can choose to receive key strokes, an Intent or even send the output to an external IP address.
 Output is controlled by the DataWedge output plugin and these samples will make use of the _Intent_ output mechanism.

-For simplicity these samples use the **"Send as StartActivity"** Intent output type but you can also receive the Intent through a service ("Send as StartService") or as a broadcast ("Send as Broadcast"), it all depends how you have configured your DataWedge profile.
+For simplicity these samples use the **"Send as startActivity"** Intent output type but you can also receive the Intent through a service ("Send as startService") or as a broadcast ("Broadcast intent"), it all depends how you have configured your DataWedge profile.

-In the sample app manifests the launchMode is specified as "singleTop" meaning the existing activity will be re-used whenever launched by a new Intent (more information from the standard [Android docs](https://developer.android.com/guide/topics/manifest/activity-element#lmode)) and the Intent is received in the onNewIntent() call
+In the sample app manifests the launchMode is specified as "singleTop" meaning the existing activity will be re-used whenever launched by a new Intent (more information from the standard [Android docs](https://developer.android.com/guide/topics/manifest/activity-element#lmode)) and the Intent is received in the [onNewIntent()](https://developer.android.com/reference/android/app/Activity#onNewIntent(android.content.Intent)) call

 The scan data along with the decoder type (e.g. EAN8) is displayed on the UI

-Java and Kotlin:
+Java and Kotlin (AndroidManifest.xml):

 `android:launchMode="singleTop"`